 Greenwich had an amazing first nine months with sales up 44% and sales volume up 66%.
-These big increases are even more amazing, because they were increases over our record setting 2020 home sales.
+These big increases are even more amazing because they were increases over our record-setting 2020 home sales.
 Last year was a great year, but so far 2021 has been an even better year and that is true for every neighborhood.
-So, let’s give out the awards for most amazing performance by a neighborhood on a year over year basis.
+So, let’s give out the awards for the most amazing performance by a neighborhood on a year-over-year basis.

 Biggest Percentage Increases from 2022

 Award: Our Smaller Neighborhoods